Skip to content

 Configuration Item Default Value Version Requirement Description

 SECRET Randomly generated during deployment Private key.
-Used for login tokens, Connector configuration encryption, etc.
+Used for login tokens, connector configuration encryption, etc.

 Note: Once configured, do not modify it, otherwise the system will not function properly